 “As Philadelphia enters the global spotlight in 2026, we have a unique opportunity to seek creative measures to make the City’s economy one where we all thrive.
 We’ll tackle issues of affordability, economic justice, and ways to make our city’s budget work for working people,” Councilmember At-Large Nicolas O’Rourke, who planned a now-stalled hearing at City Hall about the budget, said in an email statement.

 Many people think of equitable budgeting as including residents in the budget creation conversation.
-That’s part of it.
-That’s participatory budgeting, which is currently used in cities including Chicago and New York.
+That is one part of it.
+There is fiscal transparency, outcomes-based budgeting, equity indicators, and also participatory budgeting, which is currently used in cities including Chicago and New York.
 More than 7,000 governing bodies worldwide have committed to participatory budgeting.

 “We think about the budget as just numbers, but it is ultimately a story, a story of what our city is prioritizing.” — Phoebe Bachman